List of minor Hebrew Bible figures, L–Z: Shamsherai

 Shamsherai (שַׁמְשְׁרַי "sunlike") is mentioned once, in passing, in a long list of the "sons of Jeroham" within a genealogy of the Tribe of Benjamin (1 Chronicles 8:26).

 Shapham

 A figure named Shapham (שָׁפָם "bold") is mentioned in passing once in the Hebrew Bible, in a list of Gadites in the land of Bashan (1 Chronicles 5:12).

 Shaphat

-Shaphat (שָׁפָט), the son of Hori of the house of Simeon, was a scout sent to Canaan prior to the crossing of the Jordan River according to Numbers 13:5.
+Shaphat, "Judge" (שָׁפָט), the son of Hori of the house of Simeon, was a scout sent to Canaan prior to the crossing of the Jordan River according to Numbers 13:5.

 Also the name of one of King David's sons by Bathsheba.

 Sharai

 A Sharai (שָׁרַי "releaser") is mentioned once in the Bible, in passing, in a list of the "sons of Bani" with foreign wives (Ezra 10:40).

 Sharar

 A Sharar is mentioned indirectly in 2 Samuel 23:33, where "Ahiam the son of Sharar the Hararite" is listed as one of David's Mighty Warriors.
 In 1 Chronicles 11:35, the same figure is referred to as Sacar (sometimes spelled Sakar or Sachar).